lanl/dfnWorks/internal/Documentation/sphinx-docs/source/dfnflow.rst

 dfnFlow
 ========
 *dfnFlow* involves using flow solver such as PFLOTRAN or FEHM.
-PFLOTRAN is recommended if large number of fractures ( > O(1000)) are involved in a network.
-Using the function calls that are part of dfnWorks_python, one can create the mesh files needed to run PFLOTRAN.
+PFLOTRAN is recommended if a large number of fractures ( > O(1000)) are involved in a network.
+Using the function calls that are part of pydfnworks, one can create the mesh files needed to run PFLOTRAN.
 This will involve creating unstructured mesh file ``*uge`` as well as the boundary  ``*ex`` files.
 Please see the PFLOTRAN user manual at http://www.pflotran.org under unstructured *explicit* format usage for further details.
 An example input file for PFLOTRAN is provided in the repository.
 Please use this as a starting point to build your input deck.

 Below is a sample input file.
 Refer to the PFLOTRAN user manual at http://www.pflotran.org for input parameter descriptions.